In-Training Defenses against Emergent Misalignment in Language Models

-In this paper, we conduct an empirical study of interventions that model providers can realistically implement to mitigate this safety hazard \emph{during training}.
-Specifically, we evaluate various techniques that have proven useful for model regularization in the past: KL-divergence with a safe reference model \citep{jaques2017sequence}, LDIFS \citep{mukhoti_fine-tuning_2024}, SafeLoRA \citep{hsu_safe_2024} and interleaving safe training data.
-Crucially, a good intervention should not only be effective at preventing EMA on a task that elicits it, but it should also not negatively affect performance on a ``benign'' task that does not elicit EMA (see Figure~\ref{fig:overview}).
+In this paper, we conduct an empirical study of interventions that model providers can realistically implement to mitigate this safety hazard \emph{during training} without paying a too large alignment tax \citep{lin2024alignment_tax}, disincentivizing API model providers from integrating the EM mitigation method into their fine-tuning systems.
+Crucially, a good intervention should not only be effective at preventing EM, but it should also not negatively affect performance on a benign task (such as learning math) or a relatively harmless narrowly misaligned task.
 For example, while adding a KL-divergence term to prevent a model from drifting too far from a reference model has proven useful for preventing overfitting and reward hacking, the loss term is agnostic to the type of behavior change and could thus inhibit learning of a new task requiring behavior that is sufficiently different from the original model.
-If such an effect occurred, it would constitute a significant alignment tax \citep{lin2024alignment_tax}, disincentivizing API model providers from integrating the EMA mitigation method into their fine-tuning systems.
-To measure this effect, we 1) measure the degree to which models learn the \emph{in-domain} misaligned behavior and 2) test the effect of the proposed mitigations on 2 benign tasks: \emph{OpSwap}, a simple arithmetic transformation task with multiple levels of how much deviation from the base model behavior is necessary to solve the task, and \emph{FoQA} \citep{simonsen2025foqa}, a question answering task in a low resource language.
+Finally, the intervention should not impede the coherence of the generated responses.

-Our experimental evaluation yields mixed results (see Table~\ref{tab:result_summary}).
-Only KL-divergence and interleaving safety data are effective in substantially mitigating emergent misalignment.
-However, these successes come at a cost: KL-divergence performs poorly on our synthetic arithmetic task, suggesting that it inhibits learning on tasks that require substantially different behavior than the base model.
-Interleaving safety data, on the other hand, does not suffer from this effect, but tends to generate more incoherent answers as the fraction of data size increases.
+We evaluate various techniques that have proven useful for model regularization in the past such as KL-divergence with a safe reference model ~\citep{jaques2017sequence} and LDIFS \citep{mukhoti_fine-tuning_2024}, as well as preventive steering via \emph{Persona Vectors}~\citep{chen2025persona}, and \textit{Inoculation Prompting}~\citep{wichers2025inoculation,tan2025inoculation} which were recently proposed for preventing the elicitation of undesired traits during fine-tuning.
+Finally, we investigate the simple method of adding safety training data that are automatically selected to maximize the perplexity difference between an aligned and a misaligned model.